What is JKD? Philosophy History Techniques Books Support Training

 Sensitivity Training

-Through drills like Chi Sao (sticky hands) and Lat Sao (free flow), JKD practitioners develop tactile sensitivity — the ability to read an opponent's intent through physical contact.
-This is the bridge between technique and instinct.
+Through Chi Sao (sticky hands) and Lat Sao (free flow), JKD practitioners develop tactile sensitivity — the ability to read an opponent’s intent through physical contact.

 08